 Mosaic tile staircase leading up to the rooftop.

-We all took a shrine class, this one was mine!
+We all took a shrine class on my very first trip, this one was mine!
 We took this class from local artist, Rebecca Peterson!

 One morning at breakfast an artist named Carmelo would come by our table to try and sell us his wood work creations.
 It worked!
 We placed orders with him to return onour last day with virgin of Guadalupe statues!